9/27/25

 Sinking Poop

-• Denser and heavier, which usually means your digestion is on point.
+• Denser and heavier, which usually means your digestion is healthy.

 • Packed with the right balance of fiber, water, and other solids.